SEP IRA FAQs

 Which employees must be included in the plan?

-All employees age 21 or older who earned $550 or more during the current year if they have worked for the business in 3 of the past 5 years must be included in a SEP IRA plan.
+All employees age 21 or older who earned $600 or more during 2015 ($550 in 2014) and have worked for the business in 3 of the past 5 years must be included in a SEP IRA plan.

 When is the deadline for a SEP IRA to be established and funded?